ReedStringham/programmingportfolio/README.md

-# Reed's Programming Portfolio 2024-25
+# Reed's Programming Portfolio 2024-25 | Reed Stringham | reed.b.stringham@gmail.com
 * Projected graduation in 2028
 * New to programming
 * Lives in utah!